Fishing With Beads: 5 Guide Tips For More Fish

 You could add a bead and bait combination instead of two beads.

-This is a traditional bottom bouncing rig that I use as a steelhead bead rig when fishing with beads in shallow and faster pools.
+This is a traditional drift fishing/bottom bouncing rig that I use with beads in bigger, faster pools.

-There are some other variations to set this up and to fishing with it which can be seen on my Bottom Bouncing page
+There are some other variations to set this up and to properly fish with it, which can be seen on my Bottom Bouncing page.

 Shallow Water Bead Setup – Advanced Bottom Bouncing Rig

-This is my most productive steelhead bead rig when I am fishing with beads for trout or steelhead in smaller to medium-sized rivers where there is a lot of pocket water and shallow runs.
+This is my most productive bead rig when I am fishing for trout or steelhead in smaller to medium-sized rivers where there is a lot of pocket water and shallow runs.

-This steelhead rig is an adaptation of an advanced nymphing setup used by myself and by world-champion tournament fly anglers around the world.
+This bottom bouncing rig is an adaptation of an advanced nymphing setup used by myself and by world champion tournament fly anglers around the world.

-This method is better than any other method I have used when fishing with beads in spots that are 12 inches to 4 feet deep.
+This method is better than any other method I have used when fishing a bead in spots that are 12 inches to 3 feet deep.

 Quick Change Trout Beads

-One of the big downsides to fishing with beads is that in order to change your bead you often need to cut the hook off, then slide the bead off, then put a new bead on, then secure it in place, and then tie the hook back on.
+One of the big downsides to beads is that in order to change your bead you often need to cut the hook and bead off.

 A pre-tied bead rig, also known as a bead leader, allows you to quickly make a change with only one knot.